 A dash (—) is a punctuation mark that is longer than a hyphen (-) and used to show a break in thought or to emphasize information.

-- Rules of the em dash:
+Rules of dash:

 Parenthesis ( )